AntonioTorres23/OpenGL_Notes/Point Shadows.md

 There are a few subtle differences: the lighting code is the same, but we now have a `samplerCube` uniform and the `ShadowCalculation` takes the current fragment's positions as its argument instead of the fragment position in light space.
 We also include the light's frustum `far_plane` that we'll later need.

-The biggest difference is in the content of the `ShadowCalculation`
+The biggest difference is in the content of the `ShadowCalculation` function that now samples depth values from a cubemap instead of a 2D texture.
+Let's discuss its content step by step.

+The first thing we have to do is retrieve the depth of the cubemap.
+You may remember from the cubemap section of these notes that we stored the depth as the linear distance between the fragment and the light position; we're taking a similar approach here.